News

 - handling according to the accounting law - typically run by the finance function?

-- correction of defects and learning - typically run by the quality department?
+- correction of defects and learning - typically run by the quality department? - How large are the reported annual warranty costs?

 Typically 0.1 - 1% of turnover and clearly better than competitors.
 How large is the total estimated loss of sales in connection with the customer's negative experiences.
 Typically factors 5-10 of the reported annual warranty costs.
-Are these costs reported as a whole - and to each department responsible?
+Are these costs reported as a whole - and to each department responsible? - Are systems generally available in the different departments facilitating easy analysis of defects, the connection of defects, environments of defects etc., thus facilitating the development and test of hypotheses in the hunt for the causes of defects?

-5. Is there a culture for and are systems available to learn from defects?
+- Is there a culture for and are systems available to learn from defects?
 In each department - and across the organization continuous improvements are part of the DNA.
 Has every part and every function a plan for reducing the number of warranty cases by 20% on an annual basis through activities carried out within the next six months?
 When new products and services are introduced - how is it secured that "teething troubles" are completely avoided?
 How are defects prevented?

-6. The management understands and acts out that there is always time and priority to prevent defects - and when defects still occur, because we are after all only imperfect human beings, it also has the time not only to correct defects, but also to learn from them.
+- The management understands and acts out that there is always time and priority to prevent defects - and when defects still occur, because we are after all only imperfect human beings, it also has the time not only to correct defects, but also to learn from them.
 The management has a passion for "zero defect" and knows that a stable, low and continuously falling level of warranty cases is not only a direct source of more profit and satisfied customers - but also a source of a managerial "mental surplus" releasing energy and insight for more exciting initiatives such as innovation, sales initiatives and development of the overall total value chain of the company.

 CLOSING THOUGHTS